mrmcc3/my-remix/README.md

 ### FAQs

-#### Why not use the official remix cloudflare support?
+#### Why not use the official remix cloudflare template?

-Currently, it doesn't use the modules format which means you can't use durable objects which to me is one of the most exciting/unique parts of the cloudflare worker offering.
+Currently, it doesn't use the modules format for workers which means you can't use durable objects one of the more exciting/unique parts of the cloudflare worker offering.
 The other reason is exploration, I wanted to control the static asset caching and wire up remix manually to see how it works.

-**NOTE** currently this does mean cookie signing and remix sessions don't work.
-It's early days, as cloudflare and remix evolve I'm sure it'll get better.

 #### Why target both Cloudflare Pages and Worker Sites.